Print

 Instructions

-3. While the potatoes are boiling, cook the bacon in a large pan until it’s crispy.
-Remove the bacon and drain off all but about 1 tablespoon of the fat.
-Add the onions to the pan and cook them over medium heat for about ten minutes, or so, just until they start to brown.
-Add in the garlic and cook them with the onions for a couple of minutes.
+4. Add the onions to the pan and cook them over medium heat for about ten minutes, just until they brown.
+Add the garlic and cook it with the onions for a couple of minutes.

 Notes